falconsmilie/phospy/docs/api.md

 If `pred_mat_path` was supplied, `run()` writes both core outputs and downstream kinase-analysis outputs.
 If not, it still writes the core outputs.
 If you call `run(outdir=None)`, PhosPy still returns the in-memory results and simply skips file writing.

+When `outdir` is provided, the pipeline publishes an output bundle that includes the core tables, any downstream kinase-analysis tables, and `run_manifest.json`.
+The manifest records whether kinase activity outputs were produced, row counts for the core tables, the preprocessing configuration, and the installed package version.

 If you already have a validated `CorePipelineRequest`, you can build the pipeline with `PhosRPipeline.from_request(...)`.